Electronics chain Media-Saturn squares up to e-commerce challenge

 Sector experts expect another drop for the January to March period when Metro reports results on May 8.
 Media-Saturn accounts for about a third of Metro’s sales.

-Metro shares were down 0.4 percent at 0950 GMT, outpacing a 1.3 percent drop in the European retail index.
+Metro shares were down 0.4 percent at 0950 GMT, outpacing a 1.3 percent drop in the European retail index .SXRP.

 Media-Saturn said it would be investing in technology as part of its new strategy, but would also make cuts in its administration, with around 200 jobs set to go.